 Don’t panic.
 Over the last year, rumors have flown about the Air Force’s potential switch to the Operational Camouflage Pattern (OCP), otherwise commonly referred to as the Multicam uniform that the Army has been wearing for more than a few years now.
 Finally, the Air Force announced that they would be switching to OCP uniforms starting with the new fiscal year on October 1st, with a mandatory wear date of April 1st, 2021.
+Here’s what you need to know about the Air Force uniform change.

 Uniform switches are a big deal; they can be a monstrous expense for both Airmen and the Air Force itself.
 A slide deck leaked back in March revealed that a ‘quick’, two-year transition could cost the service as much as $450 million, a cost that includes disposal of stored inventory and doesn’t include the cost of adopting outerwear to the new colors.
 The Air Force’s official announcement reveals a rollout of similar scope, with only 2 ½ years between first hitting shelves and the mandatory wear date.
 Added to that, the clothing replacement allowance rarely covers the full cost of refitting your entire uniform wardrobe while still maintaining uniform adjustments and replacements that occur from promotions, awards, and general upkeep.